HasiniPrasadika/HasiniPrasadika/README.md

   # 👋 Hello, I’m Hasini Prasadika Madhushani

   ## 💻 About Me
-  I’m an sspiring Computer Engineering undergraduate at the University of Ruhuna, Sri Lanka, with a passion for web and mobile app development using MERN and Flutter.
+  I’m an aspiring Computer Engineering undergraduate at the University of Ruhuna, Sri Lanka, with a passion for web and mobile app development using MERN and Flutter.
 I also enjoy UI/UX design with Figma, blending technical and creative skills.
 Eager to gain hands-on experience, contribute to innovative projects, and collaborate with industry experts.

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=hasiniprasadika&label=Profile%20views&color=0e75b6&style=flat" alt="hasiniprasadika" /> </p>